richardschoen/pegasamples/Activity/MSWordProtect1/readme.md

+# Activity/MSWordProtect1
+This activity can be called to password protect a MS Word document in docx format.

-# Instructions for setting up activity MSWordProtect1
+## Instructions for setting up activity MSWordProtect1

 ## Creating the Activity
 Create a new activity and add the following parameters: